Walks

 WalkID: 5568

-21 Jun (Sat) 2025: GNW WONDABYNE STATION TO GIRRAKOOL (E-M) Wendy and I are making an assault on the GNW in 2025 and 2026.
-You are welcome to join us for any of the sections.
-There will be overnight hikes and day walk options.
-Transport from the Blue Mountains is looong.
-I am happy to do pickups from Seven Hills Station if that shortens the commute.
+21 Jun (Sat) 2025: GNW WONDABYNE STATION TO GIRRAKOOL (E-M) Continuing our assault on the GNW in 2025.
 9.5km - We will need to alert the guard that we are alighting at Wondabyne Station which mainly services the GNW.
 We then follow the GNW route over Scopas and Leochare Peaks which offer extensive views of the surrounding region.
 Our walk finishes in Girrakool which is an aboriginal word meaning “place of waters”.
 This walk requires a pickup from Girrakool Picnic Area.
 I can take the first 3 to book after myself (hence the 4 person walk limit).
 Happy to take more, and this could be a good one for kids, but extras will need to be prepared to arrange a pickup or an Uber/taxi from Girrakool.
 Gosford Station is the closest train station.
 Total ascent 776m.
 (Unless otherwise stated ascents and descents are cumulative, eg. 100m up 59m down, 70m up etc.).
 Limit: 4.
 Map: Gosford 1:25000.

 WalkID: 5605